jessmiro/cursiveML/README.md

 CNN model.
 I also made quite a few changes to the original code as that code assumed a single csv file containing the image matrices and the image labels.
 My data was split between a csv file containing just the matrices and another csv containing the image names and the labels.

-**dataTest folder:** Contains my original image data.
+**datafiles folder:** Contains my original image data.
 There's around 1800 images, all of cursive characters.
 Data collection was done by hand, as I felt that scraping using code would take much longer and provide less quality data.
 The data in this file is post-parced for unreadable data (Original dataset size was 2000 images).

 **df_resized folder:** Contains the preprocessed and resized image data.